-While Mongo’s log files have a plethora of useful information and statistics, some information can’t be captured on a per-operation basis—metadata that captures the high-level health or behavior of a MongoDB instance.
+While Mongo’s log files have a plethora of useful information and statistics, some information can not be captured on a per-operation basis—metadata that captures the high-level health or behavior of a MongoDB instance.
 This data includes overall active lock count, queue length, master status, and system-level stats.

-To that end, we’ve written an example script that can be run via cron, in order to actively poll a specific MongoDB instance and collect these statistics at regular intervals for collection by Honeycomb.
+To that end, we have written an example script that can be run via cron, in order to actively poll a specific MongoDB instance and collect these statistics at regular intervals for collection by Honeycomb.

 The script can be found on GitHub in our

 mongodbtools repository and is highly recommended for monitoring production MongoDB clusters.

 It is customizable for your specific cluster and concerns.

 mongo shell to capture and format the output of useful commands.